-expressed has been made to the unders represents that no promise, inducement or agreement not herein signed, and that this Release contains the entire agreement between of this Release are contractual and not a mere recital.
+expressed has been made to the undersign resents that no promise, inducement or agreement not herein ed, and that this Release contains the entire agreement between his Release are contractual and not a mere recital.

 Witness Signature

 Date Date

 Witness

 Date

 STATE OF ARKANSAS COUNTY OF POPE

-known to r 20, before me, the undersigned officer, personally appeared me to be the person whose name is subscribed to the within she executed the same for the purposes therein contained.
+known to me , before me, the undersigned officer, personally appeared to be the person whose name is subscribed to the within executed the same for the purposes therein contained.

-IN WITNESS THEREOF I hereunto set m y hand and official seal.
+IN WITNESS THEREOF I hereunto set my ha and and official seal.

 Notary Public

 My Commission Expires:

-ARKANSAS TECH UNIVERSITY Department of Nursing SOURCE CONSENT FORM l, , consent to the collection of bloods as requested by Immunodeficiency Virus Antib at Arkansas Tech University, for the purpose of testing for the Human body (HIV) or (AIDS Test) and for Hepatitis B Virus Surface Antibody (Anti-HBs) and • for requesting this test is that an Arkansas Tech University student or employee has been exposed to my blood d or bodily fluid and the results of my test will be used in determining the need for • on.
-I furthermore authorize the release to Arkansas Tech University's Department -------------------------------------- esignee of any and all medical information obtained during the exam and testing - I understand that the examination and testing procedures mentioned above will me.
+ARKANSAS TECH UNIVERSITY Department of Nursing SOURCE CONSENT FORM l, , consent to the collection of bloods as requested by at Arkansas Tech University, for the purpose of testing for the Human • ody (HIV) or (AIDS Test) and for Hepatitis B Virus Surface Antibody (Anti-HBs) and for requesting this test is that an Arkansas Tech University student or employee d or bodily fluid and the results of my test will be used in determining the need for • on.
+I furthermore authorize the release to Arkansas Tech University's Department esignee of any and all medical information obtained during the exam and testing - I understand that the examination and testing procedures mentioned above will me.
 Confidentiality will be maintained in keeping with federal, state and local laws.
-Signature - Date -
+Cianatura - Signature Date -

 Witness

-Data -
+-

 Date

+NACE -

 Witness

 Date -

-STATE OF ARKANSAS COUNTY OF POPE
+STATE OF ARKANSAS

+COUNTY OF POPE

+On this the day of 20 hefers are the understand efficer represently engages

-On this the day of
+On this the day of 20, before me, the undersigned officer, personally appeared known to me to be the person whose name is subscribed to the within

-instrument and acknowledged that he/she executed the same for the purposes therein contained.
+instrument and acknowledged I that he/she executed the same for the purposes therein contained.

+moti ament and deline wiedgee t that he sine executed the same for the purposes therein contained.

-IN WITNESS WHEREOF I hereu unto set my hand and official seal.
+IN WITNESS WHEREOF I hereu into set my hand and official seal.

+•

 Notary Public

 My Commission Expires:

-iviy commission Expires.